Martin Higgins Conceptual Anarchist

 by Martin Higgins

-In 1951, I was a very popular guy in the Upper Westside bars of New York City.
+In 1951, I was a trendy guy in the Upper Westside bars of New York City.
 I got kisses from all the ladies and compliments from all the men.
-But then, so did all the other two year-olds.
+But then, so did all the other two-year-olds.

 My Dad was a severely disabled WWII hero turned saloon singer.
 Had he not joined the 10th Mountain Division and lost the use of his right arm, he would have been a promising young quarterback with the New York Sergeants football team.
 But endowed with the soul and determination of the Mountain Trooper he was, he took his strong tenor voice - and me in my carriage – to the center of our tightly-knit Irish community; the neighborhood bars and beer gardens around 98th Street and Columbus Avenue.

 Entertainment was in transition.
-The player-piano nickelodeons were being replaced with juke boxes.
-Saloon singers who had sung along with the piano tunes for years were now competing with Wurlitzer and Seeburg jukes that spun vinyl 45-rpm records of popular recording artists and big bands.
+The player-piano nickelodeons were being replaced with jukeboxes.
+Saloon singers who had sung along with the piano tunes for years were now competing with Wurlitzer and Seeburg jukes that spun vinyl 45-rpm records of famous recording artists and big bands.
 By 1960, nickelodeons were gathering dust in second-hand stores.

 But as the musical tide turned, my Dad decided to make his move: he’d create a family singing group.
-I was now 11 and my brothers, Paddy and Danny, were 10 and 9.
-Dressed in Aran cable-knit sweaters and our hair trained into upswept pompadours we were The Higgins Kids, available for parties or wakes.
-Of course, we never got paid money, but Dad was had his eye on building a reputation that would lead us all on to Radio, Television and Film glory.
+I was now 11, and my brothers, Paddy and Danny, were 10 and 9.
+Dressed in Aran cable-knit sweaters and our hair trained into upswept pompadours, we were The Higgins Kids, available for parties or wakes.
+Of course, we never got paid money, but Dad had his eye on building a reputation that would lead us all on to Radio, Television, and Film glory.

-In addition to traditional Irish standards and ballads, we learned novelty tunes, vaudeville patter and spicy recitations that, when spoken by three innocent urchins, were at once charming and disarming.
-Which brings me to my premise: the roots of Rap music can be found in the Irish “come all ye.”
+In addition to traditional Irish standards and ballads, we learned novelty tunes, vaudeville patter, and spicy recitations that, when spoken by three innocent urchins, were at once charming and disarming.
+This brings me to my premise: the roots of Rap music can be found in the Irish “Come All Ye.”

-The “come-all-ye” style was well established in Irish song by the end of the 18th century and soon spread through the English-speaking world.
+The “come-all-ye” style was well-established in Irish songs by the end of the 18th century and soon spread through the English-speaking world.
 It usually consists of four-line stanzas with seven stresses to each line, but the form is flexible enough to accommodate the will and wiles of the singer.
-Often the chorus is left out and the performance resembles more of an epic poem in the tradition of Robert Service’s The Cremation of Sam McGee or Hugh Antoine D’Arcy’s The Face on the Barroom Floor.
+Often, the chorus is left out, and the performance resembles more of an epic poem in the tradition of Robert Service’s The Cremation of Sam McGee or Hugh Antoine D’Arcy’s The Face on the Barroom Floor.

 One track from our “Pat” album was especially well-worn - “The Irish Jubilee” – wherein Harrington relegates his orchestra’s string section to merely providing a rhythmic tacit – a droning backbeat, if you will – while he raps out his tale: